 The little lake at head of Nicolum River was named Outram Lake, and this was the lake that was buried by the Hope Slide.
 When Anderson drew his 1867 map, he gave Outram Lake its name.
 Curiously, Anderson’s Outram Lake still exists, and we can celebrate that history — and the reason for its name — in my next “Following A.C.
 Anderson around British Columbia” post.

-My second book (Working Title: “York Factory Express”) is in the hands of my editor.
-But the story in this post will be a part of my third book (Working Title: “Brigades”) which I have already begun writing!
+But the stories in this post will be a part of my third book “The Brigades,” which is waiting for final editing.
 Exciting times!!
 Thanks for your interest.

 Copyright Nancy Marguerite Anderson, 2014.
 [Updated July 26, 2015].
 All Rights Reserved.